 Each patrol team is lead by a patrol captain.
 Patrol captains are selected for their leadership skills, maturity, and lifeguarding skills.
-They are responsible for ensuring minimum patrol standards are met in accordance with the clubs Patrol Operations manual.
+They are responsible for ensuring minimum patrol standards are met in accordance with the clubs Patrol Operations Manual (POM).

 Patrol Captains responsibilities include;